bbengfort/bbengfort.github.io/_posts/2016-11-21-exception-handling.md

 The `with as` syntax implements context management.
 On `with`, a function called the `enter` function is called to do some work on behalf of the user (in this case open a file), and the return of that function is saved in the `fobj` variable.
 When this block is complete, the finally is called by implementing an `exit` function.
 (Note that the `except` part is not implemented in this particular code).
 In this way, we can ensure that the `try/finally` for opening and reading files is correctly implemented.

-Writing your own context managers is possible, but beyond the scope of this note.
+Writing your own context managers is possible, but beyond the scope of this note (though I may write something on it shortly).
 Suffice it to say, you should always use the `with/as` syntax for opening files!